ikoofi/ts5-nameof/packages/scripts-common/README.md

-# ts-nameof - Scripts Common
+# ts5-nameof - Scripts Common

 Contains scripts for use across packages.